-Zeocin reagent is effective in mammalian cell lines, yeast, insect cells, and bacteria.
-Resistance to Zeocin reagent is conferred by the She ble gene, which prevents the binding of Zeocin reagent and cleavage of cellular DNA in cells expressing the protein.
+ZeocinTM reagent is effective in mammalian cell lines, yeast, insect cells, and bacteria.
+Resistance to ZeocinTM reagent is conferred by the She ble gene, which prevents the binding of ZeocinTM reagent and cleavage of cellular DNA in cells expressing the protein.
 The concentration required for selection ranges from 50 to 2,000 μ g/mL (typically 300 μ g/mL), depending on the cell type.

-Hygromycin B selection antibiotic
+Hygromycin B Selection Antibiotic

 Hygromycin B is an aminoglycosidic antibiotic that inhibits protein synthesis by disrupting translocation and promoting mistranslation of the 80S ribosome.
-Because its mode of action is different from Geneticin or Zeocin reagents, hygromycin B can be used in dual-selection experiments.
+Because its mode of action is different from Geneticin[®] or Zeocin[TM] reagents, hygromycin B can be used in dual-selection experiments.
 Resistance to hygromycin B is conferred by the E. coli hygromycin resistance gene (hyg or hph).
 The concentration for selection ranges from 100 to 1,000 μg/mL (typically 200 μg/mL), and should be optimized for each cell line.

-Puromycin Dihydrochloride selection antibiotic
+Puromycin Dihydrochloride Selection Antibiotic

-Gibco[TM] puromycin dihydrochloride, a translation inhibitor in both prokaryotic and eukaryotic cells, is an aminonucleoside antibiotic from Streptomyces alboniger.
+Puromycin, a translation inhibitor in both prokaryotic and eukaryotic cells, is an aminonucleoside antibiotic from Streptomyces alboniger.
 Resistance is conferred by the puromycin N-acetyltransferase gene (pac) from Streptomyces.
-Puromycin has a fast mode of action, causing rapid cell death even at low antibiotic concentrations, allowing the generation of puromycin-resistant stable cell lines in less than one week.
-Adherent mammalian cells are sensitive to concentrations of 2 to 5 μg/mL, while cells in suspension are sensitive to concentrations as low as 0.5 to 2 μg/mL.
+Puromycin has a fast mode action, causing rapid cell death even at low antibiotic concentrations, allowing the generation of puromycin-resistant stable cell lines in less than one week.
+Adherent mammalian cells are sensitive to concentrations of 2-5 μ g/mL, while cells in suspension are sensitive to concentrations as low as 0.5-2 μ g/mL.

-Blasticidin S HCl selection antibiotic
+Blasticidin S HCl Selection Antibiotic

 Blasticidin, a potent translational inhibitor in both prokaryotic and eukaryotic cells, is a nucleoside antibiotic from Streptomyces griseochromogenes.
 Resistance is conferred by the bsd gene product from Aspergillus terreus.
-E. coli strains are generally sensitive to concentrations of 50 μg/mL, while mammalian cells are sensitive to concentrations as low as 2 to 10 μg/mL.
+E. coli strains are generally sensitive to concentrations of $50 \, \mu g/mL$, while mammalian cells are sensitive to concentrations as low as 2-10 $\, \mu g/mL$.
 Cell death occurs rapidly in cells sensitive to blasticidin, and blasticidin-resistant, stable mammalian cell lines can be generated in less than one week at low antibiotic concentrations.